cparros/homework1/README.md

 # homework1
-This is a code refactor based off homework 1 for UNC Coding Bootcamp.
-The goal was to increase accessibility by using semantic HTML and improve the CSS.
+The goal of this assignment was to increase accessibility by using semantic HTML and improve the CSS through refactoring.

 These are the changes that were made to the original code:

-HTML Changes
+HTML Changes:
 Title changed to Horiseon
 Header element fixed
 Footer element fixed